-The importance of understanding anti-corruption laws are imperative, especially in today’s challenging and constantly changing business environment.
-Corruption comes with consequences, some of which can be dire, and that is the last thing you want to be dealing with as a business owner.
+The importance of understanding anti-corruption laws is essential in today’s challenging and constantly changing business environment.
+Corruption comes with consequences.
+Some of which can be dire and that is the last thing you want to be dealing with as a business owner.

-Companies which have gone global especially, need to constantly be alert of such practices which could severely jeopardize their business.
-Corruption could severely affect the company’s reputation.
+Companies which have gone global need to constantly be alert of such practices which could severely harm their business.
+For the reason that corruption could severely affect the company’s reputation.

-To avoid falling victim to corruption scandals, companies need to make a commitment to constantly be vigilant and put a stop to these crimes before they happen.
+To avoid falling victim to corruption scandals, companies need to make a commitment to constantly be cautious.
+Also, they should put a stop to these crimes before they happen.
 Some examples of corruption include:

 Anti-corruption laws are aggressively enforced on a global basis.
 Investors need to be familiar with the corruptions laws of the country before embarking on a new business venture by doing their due diligence.